National Pollutant Discharge Elimination System Permit

 On-site education was provided to construction site owners when City staff became aware of sediment in the public right-of-way.

-Property owners installed 29 Best Management Practices that included rain gardens and other types of infiltrating mediums through a City Program with a (50/50) cost share from the Nebraska Department of Environmental Quality.
+Property owners installed several Best Management Practices that included rain gardens and other types of infiltrating mediums through a City Program with a (50/50) cost share from the Nebraska Department of Environmental Quality.

-All business districts were cleaned with street sweepers, typically once every four days (1,565 curb miles).
+All business districts were cleaned with street sweepers, typically once every four days (curb miles).

-In this permit year, the Health Department conducted inspections for 20 of the City’s 20 municipal facilities that are required to be inspected under EPA’s “Good Housekeeping” program (see Figure 6 ).
+In this permit year, the Health Department conducted inspections for 17 of the City’s 20 municipal facilities that are required to be inspected under EPA’s “Good Housekeeping” program.
+The other three were conducted by PWU MS4 staff in December upon completion of the revised RCP. (see Figure 6 ).

 The Health Department continued the process of determining which industries in Lincoln (according to federal Standard Industrial Classification listing) will require an annual inspection.
 The Health Department updated the list in the 2015-16 permit year.